-5.2 Loopback (Ask a Question)
+5.2 Loopback

 There are three loopbacks supported within the transceiver blocks to assist designers in debugging the system by segmenting the link (Figure 5-1).
 The loopbacks are accessed through the SmartDebug tools.
-For information about data rate performance of loopback paths, see respective PolarFire FPGA Datasheet or PolarFire SoC Datasheet.
+For information about data rate performance of loopback paths, see respective PolarFire FPGA Datasheet or PolarFire SoC Advance Datasheet.

-5.2.1 EQ Far-End Loopback (Ask a Question)
+5.2.1 EQ Far-End Loopback

-Far-end serial loopback (receiver to transmitter) or EQ FELB bypasses all input equalization (CTLE and DFE) as detailed in 1.1.1.
-Receiver and therefore, only supports lower speed operation since these features cannot be utilized.
+Far-end serial loopback (receiver to transmitter) or EQ FELB bypasses all input equalization (CTLE and DFE) as detailed in 1.1.1 Receiver and therefore, only supports lower speed operation since these features cannot be utilized.